Partying with the locals

 A typical festival such as this will take about 2-3 hours and usually consists of 40 minutes of pulling or carrying the shrine around with 20 minute rest stops where someone from the local community will offer food and drinks (quite often including beer and sake).
 As the crowd moves through the neighbourhood there is music, chanting and noise which adds to the atmosphere and helps participants get immersed in the experience – as the beer and sake start to flow the procession gets louder, the strain of pulling the shrine seems easier and strangers become friends.

-For visitors from overseas participating in a local festival is a real chance to not only party with the locals but also gain a much deeper look into Japan.
+For visitors from overseas participating in the Haruno festival or any local festival is a real chance to not only party with the locals but also gain a much deeper look into Japan.
 An opportunity to understand a bit more about its people and the culture and come away with a new respect for Japanese way of life.
+The Haruno festival is in Haruno, Hamamatsu, which is also famous for hunting, and for more information on the Haruno festival, contact InHamamatsu.

 Some easily accessible Shizuoka Festivals: